Skip to main content

 Moving Assets to Folders

+Supported assets can be moved to Folders only from the Library section.
 To move an asset to a Folder, you must have permission to edit the asset and permission to modify the target folder.

-To move the asset to a Folder, use the 3-dot menu and select Move option.
-Select the folder in the Move dialog (Only folders that you have access to are displayed).
+3. Select the folder in the Move dialog (Only folders that you have access to are displayed).

 Example 1.
-Moving a Folder - example
+Example: Moving Asset to Folder

-A user moves an asset (including shared assets) to a Folder and the asset becomes visible in the Folder.
+A user moves an asset (including shared assets) to a folder, and the asset becomes visible in the folder.

-Folder sharing
+Folder Sharing

 Folders are treated as shareable assets.
-Only users with sharing permissions for a Folder can share it.
-Folders can be shared with individual users or User Groups
+Only users with sharing permissions for a folder can share it.
+Folders can be shared with individual users or User Groups.

-Users receive an email notification when a Folder is shared with them.
+• Users receive an email notification when a folder is shared with them.

-Assets inside shared folders inherit the folder's permissions.
+• Assets inside shared folders inherit the folder's permissions.
 Access to assets is granted through folder membership.

-There are following sharing permissions:
+These are the sharing permissions:

 • Folder access is controlled by permissions assigned to users or user groups.